-Primary sclerosing cholangitis is a chronic liver disease of unknown cause characterized by patchy progressive inflammation of the biliary tree resulting in destruction and fibrosis.
+Primary sclerosing cholangitis (PSC) is a rare,chronic liver disease of unknown cause characterized by patchy progressive inflammation of the biliary tree resulting in destruction and fibrosis.
 This liver disease can occur in children or adults.
 Disease progression, although variable, is almost universal in all patients, resulting in a loss of intrahepatic bile ducts leading to biliary cirrhosis and eventually liver failure.
 There is an increased risk of bile duct cancer, cholangiocarcinoma, in individuals with primary sclerosing cholangitis.